Links to Friends and Organizations

 - New York Pinewoods Folk Music Club

 - Officially called the Folk Music Society of New York, Inc. Anne is a longtime executive board member.
-Folk concerts throughout the year, special events, and three folk weekends per year (February, May, November), most recently at the Hudson Valley Resort near Kerhonkson, New York.
+Folk concerts throughout the year, special events, and three folk weekends per year (February, May, November).

 Folk Project (New Jersey Folk Club)